esheetz/val_moveit_planner/README.md

 This package contains a node that provides services for planning and executing MoveIt arm trajectories on NASA's Valkyrie robot.
 The package depends on MoveIt, including `moveit_msgs`, `moveit_core`, `moveit_ros_planning`, and `moveit_ros_planning_interface`.
 The package works best when the [`val_moveit_config`](https://js-er-code.jsc.nasa.gov/vs/val_moveit_config) and [IHMC Message Interface](https://github.com/esheetz/IHMCMsgInterface) are installed.
 The server node also stores planned arm trajectories internally so that nodes using these services do not have to.

-For an example of a node that uses these services, please see...
+For an example of a node that uses these services, please see the `SemanticFrameControllerNode` in the [`val_dynacore` package](https://github.com/esheetz/val_dynacore).